-- 6. Reflecting its fundamental purpose, to construct the defences of peace in the minds of men and women, the culture of peace requires, as its principal means of this construction, the actions of education.
-The United Nations has as one of its chief aims the promotion of education for all in which access to education is universal, and in which education promotes understanding, tolerance and friendship among all nations, racial or religious groups.
+- 6. Reflecting its fundamental purpose, to construct the defences of peace in the minds of men and women, the culture of peace requires as its principal means the actions of education.
+The United Nations has as one of its chief aims the promotion of education for all, in which access to education is universal and in which education promotes understanding, tolerance and friendship among all nations, racial or religious groups.
 Only in this way can human security be enhanced in all its dimensions and a culture of peace be established. - 7.
 Education for a culture of peace includes not only formal education in schools, but also informal and non-formal education in the full range of social institutions, including the family and the mass media.
-As expressed in the report to UNESCO by the International Commission on Education for the Twenty-First Century, the goal is 'learning to live together'.1 Similarly, as the World Commission on Culture and Development reported to UNESCO, it is through culture that we can develop diverse and peaceful 'ways of living together'.2
+As expressed in the report to UNESCO by the International Commission on Education for the Twenty-first Century, the goal is learning to live together.
+Similarly, as the World Commission on Culture and Development reported to UNESCO, it is through culture that we can develop diverse and peaceful ways of living together.
+Similarly the school of the transfer of the

-A. The basic principles of education for peace and human rights
+A. Basic principles of education for peace and human rights

-- 8. The basic principles of education for peace and human rights have been established over the years in a number of standard-setting instruments.
-These include: the Recommendation concerning Education for International Understanding, Co-operation and Peace, and Education relating to Human Rights and Fundamental Freedoms (Paris, 1974); the World Plan of Action on Education for Human Rights and Democracy (Montreal, 1993); the Declaration and Programme of Action of the World Conference on Human Rights (Vienna, 1993); the Declaration and the Integrated Framework of Action on Education for Peace, Human Rights and Democracy (Paris, 1995); and the Plan of Action for the United Nations Decade for Human Rights Education, 1995-2004.
-Implementation of these action plans is the subject of UNESCO's Advisory Committee on Education for Peace, Human Rights, Democracy, International Understanding and Tolerance. - 9.
-The Declaration and Plan of Action of the Fourth World Conference on Women (Beijing, 1995) and its follow-up have added a major emphasis on the importance of education for women's role in peace-building and for the recognition of gender-related issues which must be overcome in order to achieve a culture of peace.
-The ECOSOC Commission on the Status of Women devoted its fortieth session to the questions of 'From education for peace to a culture of peace' and 'Achievement of a culture of peace in the Beijing Platform for Action'.
-In particular the Commission cited the conclusions of the UNESCO expert group meeting on Women's Contribution to a Culture of Peace (Manila, 1995) which provided an important input to the World Conference.
-UNESCO has contributed actively to this process and has recently taken part in the United Nations expert group meeting on 'Political Decision-Making and Conflict-Resolution, the Impact of Gender Difference' (Santo Domingo, 1996), the Ad Hoc Expert Group Meeting 'Women Leadership Forum for Peace' (Johannesburg, 1996), and the Pan-African Conference on Peace, Gender and Development (Kigali, 1997).
-In this regard, the Statement on Women's Contribution to a Culture of Peace prepared for the Fourth World Conference on Women continues to gain support around the world.
+- The basic principles of education for peace and human rights have been established over the years in a number of standard-setting instruments.
+These include: Recommendation concerning Education for International Understanding, Cooperation and Peace, and Education relating to Human Rights and Fundamental Freedoms (Paris, 1974); the World Plan of Action on Education for Human Rights and Democracy (Montreal, 1993); the Vienna Declaration and Programme of Action of the World Conference on Human Rights (1993); the Declaration and the Integrated Framework of Action on Education for Peace, Human Rights and Democracy (Paris, 1995); and the Plan of Action for the United Nations Decade for Human Rights Education, 1995-2004.
+Implementation of these action plans is monitored by the UNESCO Advisory Committee on Education for Peace, Human Rights, Democracy, International Understanding and Tolerance. - The Beijing Declaration and the Platform for Action, adopted by the Fourth World Conference on Women in 1995, and its follow-up have added a major emphasis to the importance of education for women's role in peace-building and for the recognition of gender-related issues which must be overcome in order to achieve a culture of peace.
+The Commission on the Status of Women devoted attention at its fortieth session to the questions of "From education for peace to a culture of peace" and "Achievement of a culture of peace in the Beijing Platform for Action".
+In particular, the Commission cited the conclusions of the UNESCO Expert Group Meeting on Women's Contribution to a Culture of Peace (Manila, 1995) which provided an important input to the World Conference.
+UNESCO has contributed actively to this process and has recently taken part in the United Nations expert group meeting on "Political decision-making and conflict-resolution, the impact of gender difference" (Santo Domingo, 1996); the Ad Hoc Expert Group Meeting, "Women Leadership Forum for Peace" (Johannesburg, 1996); and the Pan-African Conference on Peace, Gender and Development (Kigali, 1997).
+In this regard, the Statement on Women's Contribution to a Culture of Peace, prepared for the Fourth World Conference on Women, continues to gain support around the world.